Magda98/SpotRx/README.md

 ## Deployment

 SpotRx is deployed and accessible online.
 You can try it out at [https://magda98.github.io/SpotRx/](https://magda98.github.io/SpotRx/).
+Please note that this application is currently using the **Spotify API in development mode**.
+As a result, it can only be accessed by a limited number of users and testers designated by the owner.

 ## Technologies Used

 - [**Angular**](https://angular.dev/): SpotRx is built using the Angular framework in version 17 and use Signals, standalone components, new control flow etc. which provides a powerful and scalable platform for developing single-page applications.

 - [**Angular Query**](https://tanstack.com/query/v5/docs/framework/angular/overview) powerful asynchronous state management for TS.
 - [**Angular Testing Library**](https://testing-library.com/docs/angular-testing-library/intro) library used for unit testing.
 - [**Playwright**](https://playwright.dev/) library used for end2end testing.
 - [**Storybook**](https://storybook.js.org/) workshop for building UI components.
+- **CI/CD**: SpotRx utilizes GitHub Actions workflows to run unit tests, build the application, and deploy it from a specific branch to GitHub Pages.

 - [**Angualr Material**](https://material.angular.io/) - Material Design components for Angular.